KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Experiments

 \section{Experiments}

-In order to assess the efficiency of KaFiStO, we evaluate it on different tasks, including image classification (on CIFAR-10, CIFAR-100 and ImageNet~\cite{Russakovsky_2015_IJCV}), generative learning and language modeling.
-For all these tasks, we report the quality metrics on the validation sets to compare KaFiStO to the optimizers commonly used in the training of existing models.
-We find that KaFiStO outperforms or is on par with the existing methods, while requiring fewer hyper-parameters to tune.
+We evaluate {KOALA-M} on different tasks, including image classification (on CIFAR-10, CIFAR-100 and ImageNet~\cite{Russakovsky_2015_IJCV}), generative learning and language modeling.
+For all these tasks, we report the quality metrics on the validation sets to compare {KOALA-M} to the commonly used optimizers.
+We find that {KOALA-M} outperforms or is on par with the existing methods, while requiring fewer hyper-parameters to tune.
+We will make our code available.